BACK

 Days on market (DOM) is a measure of the average length of time a home remains listed on the market before being put under contract.
 A lower DOM signals a highly competitive seller’s market with more pressure on buyers to make higher offers and remove contingencies.
 A higher DOM signals a buyer's market as sales are slower and sellers have less leverage.

-The median DOM in Maryland in April 2024 was 24 days, which is down from 25 in April 2023.
-This means that on average, listings spend under a month on the market before they are purchased.
+The median DOM in Maryland in April 2024 was 44 days, which is up 10 year-over-year compared to October 2024.
+This means that on average, listings spend a month and a half on the market before they are purchased.

 New Supply Statistics